Maxwell Agri-livestock Scholarship

 SEKGA and the family of Woody Maxwell are pleased to offer the Maxwell Agri-livestock scholarship to the children and grandchildren of SEKGA members.
 See the application for all eligibility requirements.

-Applications will be accepted from January 1, 2021 through March 31, 2021, with the recipients announced at the Spring Roundup and Sale in June. $2000 has been appropriated for scholarships, there may be multiple recipients based on the number and quality of applications received.
+Applications will be accepted from May 1 through July 1 each year, with the recipients announced at the at the third membership meeting of the year. $2000 has been appropriated for scholarships, there may be multiple recipients based on the number and quality of applications received.

 Our First Winner of the Maxwell Agri-Livestock Scholarship